Felnyr/Spring-Boot-CRUD/README.md

 ## Help

-Any advise for common problems or issues.
+Any advice for common problems or issues.
 ```
 command to run if program contains helper info
 ```

 ## Authors

-Contributors names and contact info
+Contributor names and contact info

 author@xxx.com or twitter